shearer12345/gamesProgramming/level3options2015-16.md

 - there is a default option, if you **don't** choose, you will be given this option

+###Emailing

 - if you want any other options, you **must** email me (jshearer@lincoln.ac.uk)
+  - with your options
+  - put "LEVEL 3 OPTIONS" in the subject

+<a HREF="mailto:jshearer@lincoln.ac.uk?subject=LEVEL 3 OPTIONS&body=Hi John, For my Level 3 Options I would like to choose X and Y">mailto:jshearer@lincoln.ac.uk?subject=LEVEL 3 OPTIONS&body=Hi John, For my Level 3 Options I would like to choose X and Y</a>

 ###Summary